SyncfusionExamples/XlsIO-Examples/FAQ/RGB Value for Cell Color/.NET/RGB Value for Cell Color/README.md

-# How to add Oval shape to Excel chart using XlsIO?
+# How to get the RGB values of the cell color using XlsIO?

 Step 1: Create a New C# Console Application Project.